 Introduction

-Carbon dioxide removal (CDR) refers to anthropogenic activities that seek to remove CO2 from the atmosphere and durably store it in geological, terrestrial or ocean reservoirs, or in products (Glossary, Annex VII).
+Carbon dioxide removal (CDR) refers to anthropogenic activities that seek to remove CO2 from the atmosphere and durably store it in geological, terrestrial or ocean reservoirs, or in products (Glossary).
 CO2 is removed from the atmosphere by enhancing biological or geochemical carbon sinks or by direct capture of CO2 from air and storage.
-Solar radiation modification (SRM), on the other hand, refers to the intentional, planetary-scale modification of the Earth’s radiative budget with the aim of limiting global warming.
-Most proposed SRM methods involve reducing the amount of incoming solar radiation reaching the surface, but others also act on the longwave radiation budget by reducing optical thickness and cloud lifetime (Glossary, Annex VII).
-SRM does not fall within the IPCC definitions of mitigation and adaptation (Glossary, Annex VII).
-CDR and SRM are referred to as ‘geoengineering’ in some of the literature and are considered separately in this report.
+Solar radiation modification (SRM) refers to the intentional, planetary-scale modification of the Earth’s radiative budget with the aim of limiting global warming.
+Most proposed SRM methods involve reducing the amount of incoming solar radiation reaching the surface, but others also act on the longwave radiation budget by reducing optical thickness and cloud lifetime (Glossary).
+SRM does not fall within the IPCC definitions of mitigation and adaptation (Glossary).
+CDR and SRM are referred to as ‘geoengineering’ in some of the literature, and are considered separately in this report.